microsoft/aroworkshop/_entries/03-03 tutorial.md

 ![Logging stderr](/media/managedlab/9-shifty-stderr.png)

-**Step 3:** Go to the CLI and enter the following command to retrieve the name of your frontend pod
+**Step 3:** Go to the CLI and enter the following command to retrieve the name of your frontend pod which we will use to view the pod logs:

 ```[okashi@ok-vm ~]# oc get pods -o name
 pod/shifty-frontend-5bf5dcfcdc-x9snr
 pod/shifty-microservice-86b4c6f559-p594d```

 So the pod name in this case is **shifty-frontend-5bf5dcfcdc-x9snr**